tejugang/krkn-lightspeed-rag-chatbot/README.md

 ```
 Ensure that ollama is running in the background

+If using the llama 2.7 model, [download the model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/blob/main/llama-2-7b-chat.Q4_K_M.gguf) and add it to the "models" folder in the project

 ### Terminal Interface
 1. open main.py and uncomment the code for the generative model you would like to use
 2. run ```python3 main.py``` (depending on your python version)